avanwouwe/citadel-browser-agent/README.md

 </table>

 ## Overview
-Citadel can perform web filtering, limit the maximum duration of authenticated sessions, enforce your MFA policy, and help you enforce your password policy.
+In today's cybersecurity landscape it is difficult to have good control over your endpoints and their use.
+You need a solution to ensure endpoint compliance, but most of those do not manage the browser.
+And it is difficult to get a full-blown MDM installed on endpoints that are not provided by your organisation, such as in the case of employee BYOD, or of external staff.
+Many applications do not allow you to configure a password policy, and if they do provide security controls such as "MFA must be enabled", it is only as part of an "Enterprise" licence.
+So you have to select, integrate and maintain several solutions, each one costing a couple of dollars per endpoint.

+Out of this dissatisfaction, and the realisation that for many organisations the browser constitutes today's operating system, Citadel was born.

+Citadel has a native component that ensures device compliance by monitoring the usual controls (patching, disk encryption, firewall, etc) and even a few more unusual ones (protection of SSH keys, requiring or prohibiting of installed or running software, storage of unnecessary sensitive data, etc).
+It also has a browser component that performs web filtering, enforces your password and MFA policies, and limits the maximum duration of authenticated sessions.

+In case of non-compliance users are notified and access to protected systems can be temporarily disabled until the controls are compliant.
+To prevent users being blocked at a critical moment it is possible to give the possibility to request exceptions.

-Citadel detects the following events in the browser:
+On top of this, Citadel detects the following events in the browser:
 * IP, URL or domain is blacklisted (good default blacklists provided, can be made bypassable by users)
 * user is using unencrypted protocols for an application (e.g. FTP, HTTP or WS)
-* user is using URL with username or password in the URL
 * user has downloaded a file
+* the user is warned that the downloaded file is dangerous
+* user has accepted downloading of a dangerous file
 * user has selected a file on the local drive (N.B. it is unknown if the file was uploaded)
 * user has opened the print dialog for a page (N.B. it is unknown if the dialog was cancelled)
-* the user is warned that the downloaded file is dangerous
-* user has accepted downloading of a dangerous file
-* user has used a password that does not conform to the password policy
-* user connected using a password but without MFA, when policy requires it for this particular application
 * security-related browser errors (e.g. certificate issues, detection of phishing or virus, etc. See [list](chrome://network-errors))
+* user is using URL with username or password in the URL

-It also reports on usage statistics of applications, allowing for detection of shadow IT and unused licences.
+Citadel also reports on usage statistics of applications, allowing for detection of shadow IT and unused licences.

 Events and reports are written as syslog entries with a relevant level, and can then be consumed by a SIEM or EDR.
 Citadel comes [pre-integrated with Wazuh](/doc/wazuh.md).